matthewywang/DS_bootcamp/README.md

 log_bestrank = 7.886305985188102 - 0.02258998 * first_srv_return_won_pct - 0.01485758 * upsets_against_pct - 1.93878343 * games_to_matches_perf_ratio - 2.15198387 * points_dominance_squared

 Then I created a function final_model_pred_bestrank that would take as inputs an array of values (for the four features), coefficients (pre-scaling), and the intercept and return the predicted value for bestrank (**not** log_bestrank).
-I used this function to compare the predicted bestrank (from this linear algebra method) to the predicted bestrank (from my model) to confirm that the function (and the equation above) are correct.
+I used this function to compare the predicted bestrank (from this linear algebra method) to the predicted bestrank (from my model) for a couple of rows of data to confirm that the function (and the equation above) are correct.

 Finally, I took a sample data point (x1) and created four new sample data points (x2, x3, x4, x5), each one incrementing a specific feature/column.
 I used the function above final_model_pred_bestrank to calculate the predicted best rank, and then calculated the difference between the predicted values for x2 to x5 vs. predicted value for x1 (i.e. change in ranking for incremental changes in features).